roman-milk/roman-milk.github.io/tainted-3.md

+===

- ****** Tainted ****** bygeronimo_appleby© "Might as well.
+"Might as well.
 Cheers."
 Amy drained the glass and held it towards the man.
 "So," she said, deliberately brightening when Billy settled back onto his seat.
 "What about you?
 No wife you said, but what about a lady friend?
 Is there no woman that you fancy?"

  With secrets of his own, it was Billy's turn to bluster.
 "I ..." he began.
 "That's a little personal," he lamely responded, hiding his discomfit behind the pint glass.